Skip to content

 Juicy Chemistry AHA Polishing Serum

-• Which face wash is best for pimples?
+• What is the best face wash for treating pimples?

-No!
-Many DIY enthusiasts swear by this trick of drying up acne overnight by dabbing a toothpaste over it.
-Toothpaste doesn't help in healing acne.
-It can leave a mark on the skin owing to the ingredients present in the toothpaste.
+Absolutely not!
+Numerous DIY enthusiasts advocate for this method of drying out acne overnight by applying toothpaste directly onto it.
+However, toothpaste does not aid in the healing of acne.
+It may leave a mark on your skin due to the various ingredients contained in the toothpaste.

-A simple trick that helps fade acne marks is, massaging the skin lightly to improve blood circulation and rejuvenate the skin cells.
-To massage the facial skin, you will need a good quality oil like Juicy Chemistry Cold Pressed Hemp Seed Carrier Oil which will give a nice slip to your massage strokes without tugging or pulling your skin.
-Acne marks fade away on their own and take some months to fade away considerably.
+A simple technique to help diminish acne scars is to gently massage the skin to enhance blood circulation and rejuvenate skin cells.
+For facial massages, it’s advisable to use a high-quality oil like Juicy Chemistry Cold Pressed Hemp Seed Carrier Oil, which provides a smooth glide for your massage strokes without tugging or pulling at your skin.
+Acne scars will gradually fade on their own, typically taking several months to see significant improvement.

 References: